MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

   * You will need some soldering experience to install it
 - The second is using Save Game Exploits, but in order to use it you need a memory card with your exploit
   * either a gamecube/wii with homebrew to create it or you can buy an memory card with your exploit already installed.
-- The third is a ODE, or an optical drive emulator.
+- The third is an ODE, or an optical drive emulator.
-  * currently there are out of stock :(
+  * currently, at the time of writing, the GCLoader (only ODE available) is out of stock.
+We advise against opting for the cloned "GCLoader Lite's" you see on ebay as these have lots of issues.

 ## Ways
 ### XenoGC